komsan-k/model-answers-to-chapter-exercise/chapter-8/README.md

-# ✅ Model Answers for Chapter 8 – FPGA Design Flow and Toolchains
+# Model Answers for Chapter 8

 ---